matcornic/hermes/README.md

     // Theme: new(Default)
     Product: hermes.Product{
         // Custom trouble text
-        Copyright: "If the {ACTION}-button is not working for you, just copy and paste the URL below into your web browser."
+        TroubleText: "If the {ACTION}-button is not working for you, just copy and paste the URL below into your web browser."
     },
 }
 ```